How to manage user reviews at scale: Three tactics for success

 Structuring your support channels: Why it’s critical to integrate app reviews into your omnichannel mix

-As your company grows, it’s key you offer a broad choice of channels for customers to reach out to you through.
+As your company grows, it’s key that you offer a broad choice of channels for customers to reach out to you through.
 Consumers today expect to interact with brands on their own terms - and their preferred channels.
 By introducing a wide range of ways users can get in touch, you can cater to regional and generational differences - as well as ensuring a superior user experience, right from the start.

 The most common support channels include phone, email, social channels such as Facebook or Twitter, chatbots, help desks, or app store reviews.